pulumi/docs/content/docs/reference/pkg/azure-nextgen/network/recordset.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const recordSet = new azure_nextgen.network.latest.RecordSet("recordSet", {
+const recordSet = new azure_nextgen.network.RecordSet("recordSet", {
     aRecords: [{
         ipv4Address: "1.2.3.4",
     }],